Calcium stones; Nephrolithiasis; Urolithiasis

-Ureteroscopy achieves a higher stone removal rate than SWL, but it also has a higher risk of complications.
+Ureteroscopy achieves a higher stone removal rate than ESWL, but it also has a higher risk of developing complications.
 In some cases, large stones are not broken up into small enough pieces.
 This can result in a blockage of the urinary tract and possible kidney damage.

 Percutaneous nephrolithotomy (PCNL) may also be used to treat kidney stones.
-It is often considered when SWL is not available or when the stone is very large, in a difficult to reach location, or is a cystine stone.
-PCNL is preferred over SWL for stones that have remained in the ureter for more than 4 weeks.
-PCNL is recommended for stones greater than 20 mm and perhaps for moderate size stones as well (10 to 20 mm).
+It is often considered when ESWL is not available or when the stone is very large, in a difficult to reach location, or is a cystine stone.
+PCNL is preferred over ESWL for stones that have remained in the ureter for more than 4 weeks.
+PCNL is recommended for stones greater than 2 cm diameter and perhaps for moderate size stones as well (1 to 2 cm).
 PCNL is also the treatment choice for partial and complete staghorn kidney stones.

-PCNL is more effective than SWL for people who are severely obese, and it appears to be safe for the very elderly and the very young.
-Success rates are very high for kidney stones and for ureteral stones; however, success may vary based on the technique used and the specific person.
+PCNL is more effective than ESWL for people who are severely obese, and it appears to be safe for the very old people and the very young.
+Success rates are very high for kidney stones and for ureteral stones.
+However, success may vary based on the technique used and the specific person.
 For example, success rates are slightly lower in children, although the procedure can be done safely in young people.
 Long-term effects are unknown.